Pohang-class corvette: Operational history

 On 20 May 2010, a South Korean-led investigation group announced that all evidence pointed to a North Korean torpedo being responsible for the sinking of ROKS Cheonan.

 As a response to the North Korean submarine attack, Pohang-class upgraded its anti-submarine warfare capability by installing SLQ-261K TACM (Torpedo Acoustic Counter Measure) and changing older rescue boat to RIB (Rigid-hulled Inflatable Boat) on Batch IV and later variants as early as 2012.

 On 23 March 2014, the development of STX Engine SPS-300K surface search radar, which can detect small objects such as submarine periscope, was announced after being tested on ROKS Iksan.
 Additional 15 corvettes (Batch IV - VI) will receive the new radar by 2015.

 In June 2019, ROKS Andong completed the test of SLQ-201K ESM (electronic support measures).
 The ESM detects electromagnetic waves emitted from the hostile missile and radar, allowing to track, analyze, identify, then warn the main system to automatically activate defensive measures such as Mk 36 SRBOC.
 All operating corvettes will receive the upgrade by 2020.

 On 17 February 2020, BRP Conrado Yap encountered the People's Liberation Army Navy Type 056A corvette Liupanshui on its patrol mission.
-Crews of the Conrado Yap visually observed Liupanshui's gun control director pointing at them.
+Crews of the Conrado Yap visually observed Liupanshuis gun control director pointing at them.

 On 17 July 2022, fire erupted in the engine room of BAP Guise and injured 2 Peruvian sailors during RIMPAC 2022.
 With help from the French Navy and the U.S. Navy, the wounded sailors quickly received treatment and were hospitalized in Honolulu in stable condition.
 The fire was extinguished after 5 hours and 40 minutes.
 The reason for the fire is currently unknown.
 The ship received significant maintenance programs including disassembly and regeneration of diesel and gas turbine engines before the transfer to the Peruvian Navy.
 The repairing of BAP Guise was completed in February 2023.